 Minimum cumulative GPA of 3.0 on a 4.0 scale from all colleges or universities attended

 GRE, MCAT, or DAT scores that are 5 years old or less

 Successful applicants will have undergraduate backgrounds that include science courses such as:

 2 semesters of college-level general biology with labs

 1 semester of statistics

 1 semester of college physics (algebra or calculus based)

-Potential applicants who have not completed the above courses may be considered for the program, based on the applicant’s strengths, background, and competencies.
+Applicants who have not completed the above courses may be considered for the program based on the applicant’s strengths, background, and competencies.